Building Terminology Translator

 Plinth Blocks– A square placed at the base of a column, or more commonly used as a square decorative block at the intersection of two pieces of door casing.

-Plumb-A version of level, but on the vertical plane
+Plumb-A version of a level, but on the vertical plane

-Pressure Treated– This is specially treated lumber that through a process of vacuuming and pressure treatment, impregnate the lumber with various preservative and insect repellent.
-This treated lumber is used when there is concrete to wood contact or wood to dirt contact.
+Pressure Treated- This is specially treated lumber that, through a process of vacuuming and pressure treatment, impregnates the lumber with various preservatives and insect repellents.
+This treated lumber is used when there is concrete-to-wood contact or wood-to-dirt contact.
 It comes in green and brown.
-It is chemically treated and is now mandated to be safe for playground use as it no longer has arsenic in it.
+It is chemically treated and is now mandated to be safe for playground use as it no longer has arsenic.
 It should NEVER be burned as firewood.
-Here is everything you ever wanted to know about pressure treated lumber
+Here is everything you ever wanted to know about pressure-treated lumber

 Q